ja616/awsdevops/README.md

 - Screenshots are stored in the `Screenshots/` subfolders for each challenge.

 Contributing
 - This repository is primarily a record of completed challenges.
-If you make improvements, please commit clear, small changes and push to the `main` branch or open a pull request.

 License
 - No license specified.